jenkinsci/p4-plugin/P4GROOVY.md

 ## Running a command

-The run command takes a comma seperated list of Perforce command and then arguments
+The run command takes a comma separated list of Perforce command and then arguments.

 For example: